Cowboys say former running back Marion Barber dead at 38 - WHIZ News

-FRISCO, Texas (AP) — Marion Barber III, the former Dallas Cowboys running back who scored plenty of touchdowns without recording a 1,000-yard season, has died, the team said Wednesday.
+FRISCO, Texas (AP) — Marion Barber III, the former Dallas Cowboys running back who is fourth in franchise history with 47 rushing touchdowns, has died, the team said Wednesday.
 He was 38.

 Barber played a final season with Chicago in 2011 after spending his first six years with the Cowboys.
 He had issues with mental health after his career.